By Larry Kohn, Atlanta Sex Crimes Lawyer and Georgia Super Lawyer for Almost 30 Years

 If you’re asking “What is child molestation in Georgia?”, the answer comes straight from O.C.G.A. § 16-6-4: child molestation is any immoral or indecent act done to or in the presence of a child under 16 years old, where the act is intended to arouse or satisfy the sexual desires of either the child or the person committing the act.
-This Georgia felony covers touching private body parts (genitals, breasts, buttocks), exposing genitals to a minor, rubbing against a child, or even transmitting explicit images electronically—all with that specific sexual intent.

 Unlike statutory rape laws, child molestation does not require penetration or sexual intercourse.
 Prosecutors only need to prove the indecent act occurred and sexual arousal was the goal.

-Examples of Child Molestation in Georgia
+Examples of Acts That Can Lead to Child Molestation Charges

 - Fondling or touching a child’s genitals, breasts, or buttocks (even over clothing)